Heidemann History, Family Crest & Coats of Arms

 The surname Heidemann was first found in Belgium, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in West Flanders, a province in Belgium, originally Bruges.
 Within this province the notable towns are Bruges, the capital city, Ostend, Courtrai, Furnes, Thielt, Ypres and Roulers.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Heidemann family
+Early History of the Heidemann family

 This web page shows only a small excerpt of our Heidemann research.
 Another 89 words (6 lines of text) covering the years 1653, 1689 and 1809 are included under the topic Early Heidemann History in all our PDF Extended History products and printed products wherever possible.